bicbioeng/nosi-phylogenetic-tree/docs/AWSGuidelineforSageMakerNotebooks.md

 Docker uri: 025066287031.dkr.ecr.us-east-1.amazonaws.com/usd-phylogenetic-tree/custom-aws-tutorial:latest

+**Step 2:** Open the terminal.
+Then clone the GitHub repo `git clone https://github.com/bicbioeng/nosi-phylogeny-draft.git`

-**Step 2:** Run the tutorial, followed step by step from submodule 1 to submodule 4 notebook.
+**Step 3:** Run the tutorial, followed step by step from submodule 1 to submodule 4 notebook.

-**Step 3:** Fill out the form under your name.

 ##### <u>Notices</u>:
-if you did not see the Submodule 1 - 4 files.
-They are in /home/app folder, you can copy all of them to your working folder by
-- Open terminal
-- cp -r /home/app .

 REMEMBER INCLUDE THE DOT AT THE END OF COMMAND.
 If you cannot find the **/home/app** folder, just start again from the beginning to update the new image version.